billidani7/CaloriesMVVM/README.md

 The purpose of this demo is to show the basic aspects of MVVM Architecture using SwiftUI & Combine framework.

-As I was looking for a nice design in order to make a demo for MVVM Architecture, I found this [template](https://ui8.net/emer-dang/products/iofit---diet--training-app-ui-kit).
+As I was looking for a nice design for this demo, I found this beautiful [template](https://ui8.net/emer-dang/products/iofit---diet--training-app-ui-kit).
 I exported some basic assets/icons.
 I made the rest of the design through SwiftUI (Views and Modifiers).

-## MVVM pattern

 <p align="center">
 <img src="screen-1.png" width="280">